frckbrice/AI-powered-chat-app/README.md

 ### **System Overview**

-This project follows a modern, scalable architecture with clear separation of concerns, real-time capabilities, and AI integration.
+This project follows a modern, scalable architecture with clear separation of concerns, real-time capabilities, AI integration, and video calling infrastructure.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐